The Asymptotic State of Decaying Turbulence: Comparison with Migdal's theory

 We fit the data to the functional form proposed by Buaria et al. \cite{Buaria2020}, given by

 which corresponds to a spectrum of the form $E(k) \sim k^\alpha \exp(-\beta (k\eta)^\gamma)$.
 The fitted parameters for different times are summarized in Table~\ref{tab:slope_params}.

 Consistent with recent high-resolution studies \cite{Sualeh_2018,Buaria2020}, we do not observe pure power law.
 We do observe, however, a remarkable collapse of the slopes in the near-dissipation range, specifically for $0.2 < k\eta < 3$, at all times.
-However, in the far-dissipation range ($k\eta > 3$), the behavior is different.
-For the earlier times ($t/T = 74.35$ and $198.49$), the slope decreases slowly (and nonlinearly).
-This behavior is captured by the fitting parameter $\gamma$ in Table~\ref{tab:slope_params}, which takes values of {$8.266\times 10^{-1}$} and {$8.225\times 10^{-1}$}, respectively.
+However, in the far-dissipation range ($k\eta > 3$), the behaviour is different.
+For the earlier times ($t/T = 74.35$ and $198.49$), the slope decreases slowly (and non-linearly).
+This behaviour is captured by the fitting parameter $\gamma$ in \hyperref[tab:slope_params]{table}~\ref{tab:slope_params}, which takes values of {$8.266\times 10^{-1}$} and {$8.225\times 10^{-1}$}, respectively.
 A value of $\gamma < 1$ corresponds to a stretched-exponential decay, consistent with forms often cited in high-Reynolds-number turbulence.
-In contrast, at later times ($t/T \approx 500$ and 1000), where the Reynolds number has decreased further ($Re_{\lambda} \approx 30.7$ and $26.3$), the parameter $\gamma$ converges to approximately unity ({$\gamma = 1.009$} and {$1.019$ for the two cases).} With $\gamma \approx 1$, Eq.~(\ref{eq:stretched_exp_slope}) reduces to a linear function of wavenumber, $n(k) \approx \alpha - \beta (k\eta)$, confirming the visual observation of a constant linear rate of decrease.
+In contrast, at later times ($t/T \approx 500$ and 1000), where the Reynolds number has decreased further ($Re_{\lambda} \approx 30.7$ and $26.3$), the parameter $\gamma$ converges to approximately unity ({$\gamma = 1.009$} and {$1.019$ for the two cases).} With $\gamma \approx 1$, equation~\ref{eq:stretched_exp_slope} reduces to a linear function of wavenumber, $n(k) \approx \alpha - \beta (k\eta)$, confirming the visual observation of a constant linear rate of decrease.
 This distinct shift indicates that the functional form of the viscous cutoff evolves as the Reynolds number drops, transitioning towards a simpler decay scaling in the deep viscous range as the flow laminarizes.

-The agreement with this model suggests that the small-scale statistics in decaying turbulence share the same universality class as forced turbulence in the far-dissipation range, governed by the analytic properties of the Navier-Stokes equations, despite the differences in large-scale forcing.
-It should be pointed out in passing that the authors of Ref.~\cite{eyink} have resurrected the view that very small scales of turbulence cannot be understood by a study of deterministic Navier-Stokes equations because of the considerable influence of stochastic forcing by molecular motions.
+The agreement with\enlargethispage{-12pt} this model suggests that the small-scale statistics in decaying turbulence share the same universality class as forced turbulence in the far-dissipation range, governed by the analytic properties of the NS equations, despite the differences in large-scale forcing.
+It should be pointed out in passing that the authors of \cite{eyink} have resurrected the view that very small scales of turbulence cannot be understood by a study of deterministic NS equations because of the considerable influence of stochastic forcing by molecular motions.
 We are sympathetic to this view in principle but agnostic to it in many instances encountered in practice, and present our results as we find within the present scope.